libexpat/libexpat.github.io/content/pages/walkthrough2.md

 `BT_MALFORM` is slightly different; it is reserved for 0xFE and 0xFF, which are never defined for any purpose in UTF-8.

-Finally, `BT_TRAIL` indicates a byte that would follow a `BT_LEAD_n` byte.
+Finally, `BT_TRAIL` indicates a byte that would follow a `BT_LEAD2`, `BT_LEAD3` or `BT_LEAD4` byte.
 We should never see one of these, because it should always be dealt with when processing the relevant leading byte.

     :::c
     default: